 It is extremely important that you use the same first and last name as in the IVC roster otherwise you may not get credit for HW.
-You cannot use other's person account to do the HW.
+You cannot share/use other's person account to do the HW.
 No exceptions!

-- As part of the HW section, we will have review questions/problems at the beginning/end of the class that need to be turned in for a grade (it counts as class participation) as well as volunteering to answer problems on the whiteboard.
+- As part of the HW section, we will have review questions/problems at the beginning/end of the class that need to be turned in for a grade (it counts as class participation).
 If you are absent or late, you will miss the points, no makeups. - 2.
 Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
 WASC has adopted a similar requirement. - 3.
 Lab Reports: These reports must be typed, double-space, font Times New Roman or similar, size 12, and the graphs must be done with Excel or any graphing program (i.e. TI InterActive).
 Reports are due a week after the experiments have been performed (If the experiment was done on September 03, it is due on September 10).
 Corrections will be allowed on the first two labs only.
 No exceptions and no late submissions! - a.
 You are required to answer only the questions and graphs for each lab; however -if you are absent- you must submit a full report (no exceptions). - 4.
 Lecture: It is highly recommended that students read the chapters in advance. - 5.
 Tests or Exams: They may be T/F, multiple choice or combination of T/F and/or multiple choice and free response questions.
 No makeup exams! - 6.
 Lab Tests: Students will be tested on laboratory experiments.
 These will be based on the data collected and the analysis questions on the experiments.
 You may be asked the exact same questions or similar to those found on the lab manual and some theoretical questions related to those labs.
 No makeup exams! - 7.
 The laboratory environment contains a variety of chemical and physical hazards.
 It is vital to understand those potential hazards and their safeguards in order to prevent accidents and injuries. - a.
 In order to work in a laboratory in the Science Department at Imperial Valley College, the student must understand and agree to abide by the laboratory safety rules set forth.
 Please log into Webstar with your credentials and find Sports Survey and Safety Policy. - b.
 Read the guidelines and answer yes to all the questions and click "submit."
 Failure to comply will result in no lab participation with the corresponding zeros in experiments until the form is submitted. - 8.
 Mid-term: It may include questions from the tests (recycled questions) and new questions (you have not seen them before but with similar difficulty).
-No makeup! - 9.
-Final Exam: It may include questions from the tests (recycled questions) and new questions (you have not seen them before but with similar difficulty).
-The MC section will include ALL chapters.
 No makeup!